rajjaiswal159/Telecom-CustomerChurn-Prediction/README.md

 An end-to-end machine learning project to predict customer churn in the telecom industry.
 This project helps identify users likely to cancel their subscription so that retention strategies can be applied proactively.

 🚀 Project Objective
-To build a robust and interpretable churn prediction model using supervised learning algorithms that can:
+To build a robust and interpretable churn prediction model using supervised or ensemble learning algorithms that can:

 Detect customers likely to churn